 THE DISBANDED IRISH REGIMENTS SERIES

-These Irish Regiments of the British Army - The Royal Irish Regiment, The Royal Dublin Fusiliers, The Connaught Rangers, The Prince of Wales Leinster Regiment, The Royal Munster Fusiliers and the South Irish Horse - were disbanded in 1922 following the establishment of the Irish Free State.
-Their histories, long out of print, are now being re-issued in limited, boxed editions for collectors and enthusiasts.
+These Irish Regiments of the British Army - The Royal Irish Regiment, The Royal Dublin Fusiliers, The Connaught Rangers, The Prince of Wales Leinster Regiment, The Royal Munster Fusiliers and the South Irish Horse - were disbanded in 1922 following the foundation of the Irish Free State.
+Their histories, long out of print, now re-issued in limited, boxed editions for collectors and enthusiasts.
 The Official History of each Regiment covers the period from its establishment to the disbandment.
 Each provides a valuable source of research into the history, both military and social, of the hundreds of thousands of Irish soldiers who served in the British Army over several centuries.

 NEILL'S BLUE CAPS: